akuklev/akuklev.github.io/BICC.md

 Gödel’s second incompleteness theorem seems to rule out theories that can prove their own Hilbert-style consistency, but the recently developed finitary set theory H˂ʷ [Pakhomov19] uses a loophole of Gödel’s result and proves its own consistency.
-Yet the proof cannot be verified in its entirety because the syntactical encoding of the very proofs (“Gödel numbering”) lies outside the scope of set theoretic language.
+Its proof cannot be verified in its entirety because the syntactical encoding of the very proofs (“Gödel numbering”) lies outside the scope of set theoretic language.
-We want to address this shortcoming by developing a type-theoretic counterpart of the finitary set theory.
+We want to address this shortcoming by developing a type-theoretic counterpart of Pakhomov's finitary set theory.

 # Universes, finitary set theory